ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

-The resource server MUST check if the access token is still valid, if the resource server is the intended destination (i.e., the audience) of the token, and if the token was issued by an authorized authorization server.
+The resource server MUST check if the access token is still valid, if the resource server is the intended destination (i.e., the audience) of the token, and if the token was issued by an authorized authorization server (see also section 5.10.1.1 of
+{{I-D.ietf-ace-oauth-authz}}).
 The access token is constructed by the authorization server such that the resource server can associate the access token with the Client's public key.
 The `cnf` claim MUST contain either the client's RPK or, if the key is already known by the